Datasets and Splits

 Select a Split

-4. LandingLens automatically saves this setting.
+4. LandingLens automatically saves this change.

-Set Splits for Multiple Images
+Set Splits for Multiple Images in the Build Tab

 3. Click Options in the action bar near the bottom of the screen and select Set Split.
 (You may need to scroll to see this option.)